 Road America's Teen Driving School

-To improve your teen drivers’ skills and help learn how to safely navigate around springtime challenges, consider enrolling them in Road America’s Teen Driving School sponsored by West Bend.
+To improve your teen drivers’ skills and help them learn how to safely navigate around springtime challenges, consider enrolling them in Road America’s Teen Driving School sponsored by West Bend.
 Road America’s Teen Driving School is an advanced driving school that focuses on skills not taught in driver’s education.
 Skills include:

 - Skid prevention and control – Teaches how to react and handle a car if you lose control.